krivenko/pycommute/docs/installation.rst

 in the unpacked source directory. ``<path_to_libcommute>`` must be either installation or source directory of *libcommute*.

-If you need to build the documentation locally, you should additionally run
+If you need to build documentation locally, you should additionally run

 .. code::